 Allow ten seconds for team members to decide how to act out the title without speaking.

 Give team members 2-3 minutes to guess what it could be.
 Each team earns a point for correct guesses.

 Leading the Blind is a great leadership game to build communication skills within your organization.
 It is ideal for people at a conference or during leadership training.
 This game relies on communication among teammates to navigate a course.

 Time: 20-30 minutes depending on the created course.

 Materials: A blindfold and a course for the participants.

-- Instruct the leaders to guide the blindfolded team member with only verbal communication through the course.
+Instruct the leaders to guide the blindfolded team member with only verbal communication throughout the course.

 4. The Human Scavenger Hunt